jrmykolyn/jest-practice/README.md

 - Manually test/explore the CLI by interacting with the `index.js` file.
 - Review the test cases defined in the `cookbook-cli.test.js` and `cookbook.test.js` files.
 Are the test cases clear?
 Do you understand their intentions?
 - When you're ready to begin, install the project's dependencies (including Jest) by running the following command from the root of the repository: `npm install`.
-- Confirm that you can run successfully execute the tests by running the following command: `npm run test`.
+- Confirm that you can successfully execute the tests by running the following command: `npm run test`.
 Although you haven't actually written any tests yet, you should see a success message in your terminal application.
-- Pick one of the test files and, starting from the top of the file, implement each of the tests.
-Make sure to _run_ the tests each time you implement a new test cases.
+- Pick one of the test files and implement each of the tests cases within.
+Make sure to _run_ the tests each time you implement a new test case.
 Getting frequent feedback helps to identify errors early.
 - Commit frequently (for example: each time you successfully implement a new test case).
 Having a Git history made up of many small commits makes it easy to step backwards in cases where something goes wrong.

 ## Resources